fdblender/HDZJobsPlus/readme.md

-# HDZjobs is a job portal to search and apply jobs at HDZ Enterprises.
+# HDZjobsPlus is a team project for the Montgomery College Java Web Bootcamp.
+This application is a job portal to provide management of the job hiring process and to allow job applicants to search and apply for jobs.
+Individual authors are noted in the javadoc section of each package.